bsebhat/bsebhat.github.io/content/labs/04-password-policy/02-password-policy.md

 This means that the next time someone logs in with `jim` and that initial password, they will have to immediately change it to a new password that matches those password requirements:

-To test it out, you can SSH into `juiceshop` as `jim` using the initial password:
+To test it out, you can SSH into `juicero` as `jim` using the initial password:
 ```
-ssh jim@juiceshop
+ssh jim@juicero
 ```

 Because this is the first time, you should see a system message saying you are required to change the password.
 You'll be asked to re-enter the current password (the initial one):